 The future of small business is not dumbed-down big business

-enable business managers to utilize their existing knowledge to build their own relational database management systems.
+assist managers in applying their existing knowledge to build their own integrated management systems.

 buy something,